banisterious/obsidian-oneirometrics/docs/planning/features/date-navigator-modal-implementation.md

 - Click Apply Filter to apply the date filter and close the modal
 - Use the Today button to quickly navigate to the current month
 - Clear selection to remove date filters

+### Known Issues

+**Date Navigator Display Issue**: The calendar component currently has a known issue where it fails to correctly display dots and stars representing dream entries, even though the entries exist in the system.
+This is being tracked as a priority issue for post-refactoring resolution.
+For detailed analysis and planned solutions, see [docs/developer/implementation/date-navigator-display-issue.md](../../developer/implementation/date-navigator-display-issue.md).

 ### Different Usage Contexts